qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can also set a scale-dependent visibility in the :guilabel:`Appearance` tab.

 The size and the attributes can also be an expression.
-Use the |mActionmIconExpressionEditorOpen| button to add an expression.
+Use the |expressionEditorOpen| button to add an expression.
 See :ref:`vector_expressions` chapter for more information and example.